How to Make Money Public Speaking: 9 Steps To Earn $10,000+

 How to Get Paid for Public Speaking

-Maybe you’ve tried to get paid to speak before, or the thought of speaking intimidates you a little.
+Maybe you’ve tried to get paid to speak before but ran into the common roadblocks we see often.
 We get it.
 Most members of our team and clients we’ve worked with have been in your shoes.
 However, we wouldn’t be writing this article if I didn’t think you could overcome those challenges.

 Below we identify several steps you can take to get paid for public speaking.
-Regardless of whether you’re new to the speaking game or you’re a seasoned professional, these steps can help you attain paid speaking status and land more significant deals.
+Regardless of whether you’re new to the speaking game or you’re a seasoned professional, these steps can help you establish your credibility and land more significant deals.

 1. Determine What Speaking Phase You’re In